Guardianship Annapolis Family Law Firm Helping Clients Understand Their Case

 What are the Responsibilities of Guardianship?

-Once you receive guardianship, you are legally responsible for acting in the best interest of your minor or disabled.
+Once you receive guardianship, you are legally responsible for acting in the best interest of your minor or disabled individual.
 Depending on whether you are the guardian of the person, the property, or both, you are responsible for making legal decisions for the child or adult, such as those pertaining to schooling, finances, and healthcare.

 Advocacy You Can Trust